1. About this notice

 Our websites may contain links to websites which are owned or controlled by parties other than Abound.
 These links are provided for your convenience and do not imply that we have reviewed or condone the third-party sites, their content or their privacy policies.

 When using other websites, you must be aware that any personal information you supply will be dealt with in line with their privacy policies.
 This Privacy Notice only applies to our website so when you click through to other websites you should read their own privacy policies and terms and conditions before giving them any of your personal information.

-Our website and mobile application may also automatically transfer you to a third-party site in order to fulfil the services we provide to you.
+Our website and the Abound platform may also automatically transfer you to a third-party site in order to fulfil the services we provide to you.
 In such cases, we will carry out due diligence to ensure third parties have the appropriate data protection requirements in place.